 Let that sink in.
 Jesus taught a message so offensive that the majority of people listening said Nope, got up, and walked away.

 By no means am I trying to downplay the inclusive, loving, grace-filled side of Jesus.
 But we must hold firmly to grace AND truth.
 Just like Jesus did.
 Jesus could say the most loving, accepting, and inclusive thing.
 But he also said some of the hardest truths that stung.
+The shocking things Jesus said are often overlooked today.

 Sometimes we ignore those hard things Jesus said; at least I know I do.
 So I want to highlight some of the most offensive things Jesus said.
 I don’t want to downplay the grace, but rather encourage us to hold onto the tension between grace and truth.